xaviertquinn/xaviertquinn.github.io/aboutme.md

 ---
 Interested in talking about my career path or just want to connect?

-Send me an email @ xaviertquinn@gmail.com! 📧
+📧 Send me an email @ xaviertquinn@gmail.com!

-Or message me on <a href="https://www.linkedin.com/in/xaviertquinn/">LinkedIn</a> 🔗
+Or send me a message on <a href="https://www.linkedin.com/in/xaviertquinn/">LinkedIn</a> 🔗

 ---